 Or you can call your home library and staff will take care of it for you.

 Once the request is made, we will take care of the rest.
 As soon as the item is available for you to pick up, we will send you an automated notification through your preferred notification method.
 If an item is not in our catalog, it may be available through inter-library loan.
-Please contact the Information Services Desk for more information at (314) 821 5770 x 1012.
+Please contact your home library for more information.

 Can I send someone else to pick up my requested materials?
 In order to ease the process of having your requested materials picked up by someone other than you, the Library can now associate accounts together for this purpose.